kubernetes/publishing-bot/README.md

 * Fork the repos you are going the publish.
 * Run [hack/fetch-all-latest-and-push.sh](hack/fetch-all-latest-and-push.sh) from the bot root directory to update the branches of your repos.
 This will sync your forks with upstream. **CAUTION:** this might delete data in your forks.

-* Change `config.organization` to your github username in [artifacts/manifests/configmap.yaml](artifacts/manifests/configmap.yaml)
+* Change `target-org` to your github username in [artifacts/manifests/configmap.yaml](artifacts/manifests/configmap.yaml)

-* Deploy the publishing robot by running make from the bot root directory, e.g.
+* Deploy the publishing bot by running make from the bot root directory, e.g.

 ```shell
 $ make build-image push-image REPO=<your-docker-name>/k8s-publishing-bot TOKEN=<github-token>
 ```

+### Running in Production

+* Change `target-org` to `kubernetes` in [artifacts/manifests/configmap.yaml](artifacts/manifests/configmap.yaml)
+* and disable `dry-run` mode.
+* **Caution:** Make sure that the bot github user CANNOT close arbitrary issues in the upstream repo.
+Otherwise, github will closed them triggered by `Fixes kubernetes/kubernetes#123` patterns in published commits.
+* Deploy the publishing bot as above.

 ## Known issues